 One of the key structures of the posterolateral corner is the popliteus muscle and its tendon.
 The muscle arises on the tibia bone and wraps around the back of the tibia to attach via its tendon on the outer aspect of the femur at the side of the knee joint.
 The popliteus tendon has an intimate relationship to the back of the lateral meniscus.

-Other important postero-lateral corner structures include the:
+Important postero-lateral corner structures include:

 Back to top